huggingface/nanotron/docs/docs.md

 ## Tensor parallelism

 Usually the go-to solution when models can't fit within a device.
 The basic idea is to figure out patterns where one can divide a single workload into multiple smaller workerloads that can run in parallel.
-We mimick tensor parallelism from Megatron-LM.
+We mimic tensor parallelism from Megatron-LM.
 Current supported modules:
  - ColumnLinear/RowLinear
  - ParallelVocabulary
  - Cross-Entropy over sharded logits